 Set up the Desktop Wallet#

 The Desktop Wallet also supports storing of your private keys on a hardware device.
-Currently, the LEDGER NANO S and LEDGER NANO S Plus are supported.
+Currently, the LEDGER NANO S, LEDGER NANO S Plus, and LEDGER Nano X are supported.

 This topic contains an overview of each task you need to complete to set up and start using the Desktop Wallet.
 The guide assumes that you’ll be using the Desktop Wallet in combination with a LEDGER device to generate and store keys and sign transactions.